cmoberg/cmoberg.com/about.md

 My engineering background has provided me with a patent in network management, I have contributed to several networking standards, and I have been a distinguished member of several engineering standards bodies.

 I live in Stockholm with two kids and a spouse and enjoy riding my bike to work.
-I am an advisor to several early-stage companies and am currently on the board of [Netnod Internet Exchange i Sverige AB](http://www.netnod.se).
+I am an advisor to several early-stage companies and used to be on the board of [Netnod Internet Exchange i Sverige AB](http://www.netnod.se).

 ## Work Experience